Blendify/blender-manual/trunk/blender_docs/manual/rigging/posing/visualization.rst

    The Bone Groups panel with a bone group (default colors).

-The bone groups panel is available in the Object data editor for an armature.
+The bone groups panel is available in the Armature tab of the Properties editor.
 Bone groups facilitate the coloring (theming) of multiple bones.
-Bone groups are managed mostly in the *Buttons* window, *Editing* context.
+Bone groups are managed mostly in the Properties editor, *Edit Mode*.

 To create a new bone group,
 click on the *Add Group* button in the *Bone Groups:* buttons set